 In general, we will discuss any safeguarding and child protection concerns with parents / carers before approaching other agencies and will seek their consent to making a referral to another agency.
 Appropriate staff will approach parents/carers after consultation with the DSL.
-However, there may be occasions when the school will contact another agency before informing parents/carers because it considers that contacting them may increase the risk of significant harm to the child/young person.
+However, there may be occasions when the School will contact another agency before informing parents/carers because it considers that contacting them may increase the risk of significant harm to the child/young person.

-Parents / carers will be informed about the safeguarding policy through our weekly newsletter and the school websites.
+Parents / carers will be informed about the safeguarding policy through the school website.